Kubb in Eau Claire

-Eau Claire, Wis., knows a thing or two about the lawn game kubb.
-Okay, it knows a lot about kubb.
+Eau Claire, Wis., knows a thing or two about the lawn game, kubb.
+Okay, it knows a lot about kubb actually.
 In fact, Eau Claire is the official “Kubb Capital of North America.”
-The city hosts the annual U.S. National Kubb Championships, set for July 2019, drawing upwards of 125 teams from all over the country.
+The city hosts the annual U.S. National Kubb Championships, set for July, drawing upwards of 125 teams from all over the country.
 In case you wanted to know, the World Championship is held on an island of Sweden.

 Not familiar with this sport of Viking roots?
 We can help.

 Kubb is a lawn game where the object is to knock over wooden blocks by throwing wooden sticks at them.
 The game has been described as a combination of bowling, horseshoes, and chess.
-Bit of trivia: It is also known as “Viking chess.”
+Bit of trivia for you: It is also known as “Viking Chess.”

 So you won’t be shy about bringing up the game in sports conversations around the water cooler, here’s the correct pronunciation: koob.
 Rhymes with tube and rube.